Oracle 8i | Oracle 9i | Oracle 10g | Oracle 11g | Oracle 12c | Miscellaneous | PL/SQL | SQL | Oracle RAC | Oracle Apps | Linux

 formsweb.cfg

-The "formsweb.conf" file is one of the most important configuration files as it allows you to define multiple configurations, or environments, within a single software installation.
+The "formsweb.cfg" file is one of the most important configuration files as it allows you to define multiple configurations, or environments, within a single software installation.
 You can see a copy of the default "formsweb.cfg" file here.

-Typically, each separate environment will have it's own section in the "formsweb.conf" file, where environment-specific settings are placed.
+Typically, each separate environment will have it's own section in the "formsweb.cfg" file, where environment-specific settings are placed.
 You only need to specify a value in a Named Configuration if it differs from that in the default configuration.
 For example, a named configuration might be simple, like the following.

 [myapp]